zjsxwc/makeflow-erp/README.md

 ## TODO

-- assign/limit next place users by previous place user in workspace
+- could assign/limit next place users by previous place user in workspace when there is only one previous place

 - hooks and events